Please allow up to 14 business days to make your flags

 Q: Do certain moves/gestures make demons flee or command angels?

-A: Called to Flag believes God commands angels, not us.
+A: Called to Flag believes God commands angels, rather than us commanding angels.
 The moves that we make while flagging do not make angels do things or make demons flee.
 The biblical way for the commanding of angels is found in several places.
 It is this: the people of God pray, God hears their prayer, God sends His angel(s).

 ie. God "sent his angel" to deliver Daniel from the mouths of the lions in the den of lions (Daniel 6:22)